qbalsdon/qbalsdon.github.io/docs/_posts/2021-04-15-accessibility-service.markdown

 ![alt text][IMAGE_1] | ![alt text][IMAGE_2]

-The last element is to enable Talkback and the feature at the same time.
+The last element is to enable TalkBack and the feature at the same time.
 In my [previous post][10] I utilised a mechanism for saving particular key presses via the memory buffer.
 As "fun" as this is I think it would be more reliable to make the accessibility service "stick" when I toggle it.
 Thankfully this is possible to do, as when an accessibility service exists on a device, more than one can be toggled at a time by delimiting them with ":".
-In my origin Talkback toggle script I had:
+In my origin TalkBack toggle script I had:

 {% highlight bash %}
 $VALUE_ON="com.google.android.marvin.talkback/com.android.talkback.TalkBackPreferencesActivity"